-Till date, this practice is still on in some farming communities in Venezuela, as corn remain the main source of several dishes such as Arepas, Empanadas, and Cachapas in Venezuela.
+Till date, this practice is still on in some farming communities in Venezuela, as corn remains the main source of several dishes such as Arepas, Empanadas, and Cachapas in Venezuela.

-Cachapas can be seen served at small markets and streets eat-outs, with vendors either preparing the corn mixture beforehand or at the market site, and cooking it over grills on site.
+Cachapas can be seen served at small markets and street eat-outs, with vendors either preparing the corn mixture beforehand or at the market site, and cooking it over grills on site.

 Cachapa vs Arepa